matthewfritz/bpr-vagrant/README.md

 ### Windows Systems

-The `start.bat` and `stop.bat` scripts perform the same tasks as `start.sh` and `stop.sh`.
+The `start-vms.bat` and `stop-vms.bat` scripts perform the same tasks as `start-vms.sh` and `stop-vms.sh`.
 They simply start and stop the machine, respectively.

-Ensure you run `add-vbox-guest-additions.bat` prior to running `start.bat` for the first time.
+Ensure you run `add-vbox-guest-additions.bat` prior to running `start-vms.bat` for the first time.